melezhik/Sparrow6/documentation/taskrunner.md

 3. Low level API

-You probably don't need to use that explicitly, it's used by the first two methods _internally_
+You probably don't need to use that explicitly, it's used by the first two methods _internally_, but here is an example of API:

     use Sparrow6::Task::Runner;